-•when one bubble dissolves another,

-•when medicines draw out bodily fluids because their substance is similar, and so on.
-This motion is very active in the spirits of animals, though nobody $\cdot$ else $\cdot$ has noticed this.
+- •when one bubble dissolves another, - •when medicines draw out bodily fluids because their substance is similar, - •when the string in one lute makes a string in another lute give off the same sound, and so on.
+This motion is very active in the spirits of animals, though nobody ·else· has noticed this.
 It is conspicuous in magnets and magnetized iron.
 (Since the topic of magnets has come up, I should make clear some distinctions amongst their motions.
-Magnets have four powers-four kinds of thing they do-that should be kept apart, though men in general, in wonder and bewilderment $\cdot$ about the magnet in general $\cdot$ , have confused them.
+Magnets have four powers-four kinds of thing they do-that should be kept apart, though men in general, in wonder and bewilderment ·about the magnet in general·, have confused them.
 They are: